Former wrestler charged in Mississippi welfare fraud case

 The indictment of former wrestler Ted “Teddy” DiBiase Jr., 40, of Madison, Mississippi, was unsealed Thursday, two days after it was issued by a grand jury in Jackson.
 During a brief court appearance Thursday, he pleaded not guilty.

 “Jesus loves you, brother.
-God bless you, man,” DiBiase told a WAPT-TV reporter outside the federal courthouse Thursday.
-DiBiase and his attorney offered no other comment.
+God bless you, man,” DiBiase told a WAPT-TV reporter outside the federal courthouse.

 The indictment is the latest development in a sprawling Mississippi corruption case involving wealthy and well-connected people receiving contracts from the state Department of Human Services from 2016 to 2019.